Seekatar/ioptions-logger-test/README.md

 traceId : 00-e55573dbe4e776df95e120dcbc1638d4-50e136440bb69152-00
 ```

 `NotImplementedException` thrown.
-In this case the `ProblemDetails` object is created by the middleware.
+In this case, the `ProblemDetails` object is created by the middleware.

 ```json
 type             : https://httpstatuses.io/500